moi-kei/DeerCounter/README.md

 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the GNU License - see the LICENSE file for details.